Mary Pickford: Early life

-Mary Pickford was born Gladys Louise Smith in 1892, at 211 (later 561) University Avenue, Toronto, Ontario, now the location of the Hospital for Sick Children.
+Mary Pickford was born Gladys Louise Smith in 1892, at 211 (later 561) University Avenue, Toronto, Ontario, at Victoria Hospital, renamed the Hospital for Sick Children in 1951.
 Her father, John Charles Smith, was the son of English Methodist immigrants, and worked a variety of odd jobs.
 Her mother, Charlotte Hennessey, was of Irish Catholic descent and worked for a time as a seamstress.
 Pickford had two younger siblings, both actors.
-Charlotte was billed as "Lottie Pickford" (born 1893) and John Charles Jr. was billed as "Jack Pickford" (born 1896).
+Charlotte was billed as "Lottie Pickford" (born 1893), and John Charles Jr. was billed as "Jack Pickford" (born 1896).
 To please her husband's relatives, Pickford's mother baptized her children as Methodists, the religion of their father.
 John Charles Sr. was an alcoholic.
 He died on February 11, 1898, from a fatal blood clot caused by a workplace accident when he was a purser with Niagara Steamship.
+Her father's death when Mary was five, was accompanied by her mother's screams, a traumatic event Mary would relive throughout her life.
+It traumatized young Mary so much that she did not attend school and did not learn to read as a child.

 The house was situated in a poor district of Toronto known as "The Ward" where disease was prevalent.
 When Gladys was four years old, her household was under infectious quarantine as a public health measure.
 Their devoutly Catholic maternal grandmother (Catherine Faeley Hennessey) asked a visiting Roman Catholic priest to baptize the children.
 Pickford was at this time baptized as Gladys Marie Smith.
 Gladys attended McCaul School on University Avenue.

 After being widowed in 1898, Charlotte Smith began taking in boarders, one of whom was a Mr. Murphy, the theatrical stage manager for Cummings Stock Company, who soon suggested that Gladys, then age seven, and Lottie, then age six, be given two small theatrical roles—Gladys portrayed a girl and a boy, while Lottie was cast in a silent part in the company's production of The Silver King at Toronto's Princess Theatre (destroyed by fire in 1915, rebuilt, demolished in 1931), while their mother played the organ.
 Pickford subsequently acted in many melodramas with Toronto's Valentine Stock Company, ultimately playing the major child role in its version of The Silver King.
 She concluded her early career in Toronto with the starring role of Little Eva in the Valentine production of Uncle Tom's Cabin, adapted from the 1852 novel.